Water Chemistry Water Chemistry — Pool Chemical Expiration: How Long Do They Last? Complete Guide

 Chlorine Products

 Liquid chlorine (sodium hypochlorite): 1-2 months maximum.
 This is the shortest shelf life of all pool chemicals.
-Liquid chlorine loses approximately 50% of its available chlorine every month at room temperature.
+Liquid chlorine loses roughly 10-15% of its available chlorine per month at room temperature (about 50% over six months); warm storage roughly doubles that rate.
 In hot storage conditions (above 80°F), degradation accelerates significantly.
 Always check the manufacturing date and use within 30 days for maximum effectiveness.

 Granular chlorine (calcium hypochlorite): 1-3 years when stored in cool, dry conditions.
 Cal-hypo is much more stable than liquid forms but will degrade if exposed to moisture or heat.
 Look for clumping or strong chlorine odor as signs of degradation.